cosparks/cosparks/README.md

 Hi, my name is Colby.

-I recently completed an undergrad in computer science at UBC Vancouver.
-I am interested in computer graphics, game engine development, embedded development, compilers and NLP.
+I am a robotics and game programming enthusiast from Vancouver, BC.

 <!---
 cosparks/cosparks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.